-There are two destinations between the lowest paying jobs in Germany, some will require you to have a high degree and other – vocational training (Ausbildung).
+There are two destinations between the lowest-paying jobs in Germany; some will require you to have a high degree, and others require vocational training (Ausbildung).

-To undertake almost all jobs in Germany one will need to have some kind of qualifications.
-Although, there are exceptions for this rule, some of them are listed under the lowest paying jobs without a degree.
+To undertake almost all jobs in Germany, one must have some qualifications.
+Although there are exceptions to this rule, some of them are listed under the lowest-paying jobs without a degree.

-Regarding jobs with a high degree, Germany isn’t the best place for most of the humanities professions.
-The studies can be very interesting, and no very demanding in comparison with medicine, for example, but you get what you studied for – low income and high competition when looking for a placement.
+Regarding jobs with a high degree, Germany isn’t the best place for most humanities professions.
+The studies can be very interesting and not very demanding compared to medicine, for example.
+Still, you get what you studied for – low income and high competition when looking for a placement.

-The unemployment rate is high among graduates from humanities majors and they often end up working for a lower salary or in the wrong position due to the limited job availability.
+The unemployment rate is high among graduates from humanities majors, and they often end up working for a lower salary or in the wrong position due to limited job availability.

-Many people with interest to history studies decite to study this major, salary is less important in their case.
-Studying history include a lot of reading itself, but a degree is relatively easy to complete.
+Many people interested in history studies decide to study this major, as salary is less critical in their case.
+Studying history involves much reading, but a degree is relatively easy to complete.

-Theology is the study of religion and Got.
-Starting salary is quite low in Germany, but with the time, you can work your way to the pastor in the church who is usually better paid.
+Theology is the study of religion and God.
+Starting salary is relatively low in Germany, but with time, you can work your way to the pastor in the church, who is usually better paid.

 Besides the church, theologians can work in different areas such as health, media, education, and others.
-Starting salary is just 26,200 EUR (2016), the average annual pay is 60,996 EUR if working as a pastor.
+Starting salary is just 26,200 EUR, and the average annual pay is 60,996 EUR if working as a pastor.

-Consequently, it’s hard to find a field where such knowledge can be applied.
-In Germany, philosophy graduates work in research, teaching, adult education, politics, human resources, media, etc. As you can see, the labor market almost doesn’t offer the concrete position for philosophers.
+Consequently, finding a field where such knowledge can be applied is hard.
+In Germany, philosophy graduates work in research, teaching, adult education, politics, human resources, media, etc. As you can see, the labor market almost doesn’t offer a concrete position for philosophers.

 Social workers study social work or sociology at university.
-They, particularly, learn how to work with people, especially with youth and teenagers.
+They, particularly, learn how to work with people, especially with youngsters and teenagers.

 The average salary for social workers is 36,387 EUR annually.

-Linguists study a particular language, among them, Germanistik and Anglistik are two most popular in Germany.
+Linguists study a particular language; among them, Germanistik and Anglistik are the two most popular in Germany.

-Especially many foreign students choose to study Germanistik because they can improve their German language skills and receive a University degree at the same time.
+Especially many international students choose to study Germanistik because they can improve their German language skills and receive a university degree simultaneously.

-However, the German language it’s not something you should learn in Germany if you want to be a successful high paid specialists: everyone already speaks this language.
+However, the German language it’s not something you should learn in Germany if you want to be a successful high-paid specialist: everyone already speaks this language.

 However, after completion, many face difficulties in finding a job.
-The available jobs aren’t paid well enough if linguists are lucky they can work as an interpreter for big companies or organizations, but often they open their own translator office or work as teachers at language schools.
+The available positions aren’t paid well enough; if linguists are lucky, they can work as interpreters for large companies or organizations, but often they open their own translator offices or work as teachers at language schools.